Alcohol poisoning – and other drug-related emergencies – can be life-threatening.

 - Repeated incidents may prompt a higher degree of medical concern with the possibility of non-judicial university responses, such as parental notification and health leaves of absence.

 Organizations involved in an incident must agree to take recommended steps to address concerns, such as educational follow up.
 Multiple incidents may result in revocation of an organization’s recognition.
-The Good Samaritan Protocol is incorporated into the Fraternity and Sorority Life Event Management Guidelines.
-Additionally, in March 2011, the student-run Inter-Fraternity Council (IFC) passed a resolution which resolved to apply Medical Amnesty/Good Sam within their organizations.
+The Good Samaritan Protocol is incorporated into the Sorority and Fraternity Life Event Management Guidelines.
+Additionally, in March 2011, the student-run Inter-Fraternity Council (IFC) passed a resolution (CU NetID required to access) which resolved to apply Medical Amnesty/Good Sam within their organizations.

 About the protocol